- THE WORK

 - Co-Investigator in “Nutritional challenges, abdominal adiposity and type 2 diabetes in Indians” a collaboration between London School of Hygiene and tropical Medicine, National institute of Nutrition (Hyderabad), St Johns Medical College Bangalore, the University of Bristol, All India Institute of Medical sciences Delhi, CCDC Delhi, the Institute of Child Health, and the MRC Clinical Sciences Centre.
 (2008-2011) (Funding agency: Wellcome Trust)

 - Regional leader and executive committee member of the STICH trial which compared bypass surgery and best medical therapy in patients with Heart failure (Funding agency: National Heart Lung and Blood Institute; NIH: India funding 880000 USD; 2004-2011)

 - Co-Investigator “Environmental and genetic determinants of obesity and diabetes in India” (Funding agency: Wellcome Trust: 2008-2011)

-- Principal Investigator of the NHLBI and United Health Group Strategic grant for Establishment of Center for prevention of Cardio-metabolic diseases in South Asians (A collaborative project of Emory University, Public Health Foundation of India, AIIMS, Mohan’s diabetic center and Aga Khan University, Karachi) Funding: 4.2 million USD over 5 years.
+- Principal Investigator of the NHLBI and United Health Group Strategic grant for Establishment of Centre for prevention of Cardio-metabolic diseases in South Asians (A collaborative project of Emory University, Public Health Foundation of India, AIIMS, Mohan’s diabetic centre and Aga Khan University, Karachi) Funding: 4.2 million USD over 5 years.
 Start; June 2009.
 Completed September 2014

 - Principal Investigator: PHFI-Emory Partnership for Seamless, Thorough and Efficient Human Subjects Research; Funding: Fogarty International Centre (NIH): USD 54170.
 Start; September 2010.
 Completed September 2012